International Admission Upcoming Deadlines

 - All international student applicants must secure private housing since Shelton State provides no dormitory facilities.

-- The final decision for acceptance of international students who have met the preceding conditions will be made by the Office of the Dean of Student Services.
+- The final decision for acceptance of international students who have met the preceding conditions will be made by the Primary Designated School Official (PDSO).

 - International students must take the designated placement assessment before being admitted to the College.
 International students MUST then register for the appropriate English and reading courses during the first and each successive semester until all English and reading requirements are met.

 NOTE: No student will be allowed to enroll for a second term unless all required admissions records have been received by the College prior to registration for the second term.
 If all required admissions records have not been received by the College prior to issuance of first semester grades, the grades will be reported on the transcript, but an official transcript will not be released until receipt of all required admissions records.